IanLunn/Hover/README.md

 <a class="button grow">Add to Basket</a>
 ```

+##Browser Support
+Many of hover.css' effects rely on CSS3 features such as transitions, animations, transforms and pseudo-elements, for that reason, effects may not fully work in older browsers.

+- [Transitions](http://caniuse.com/#search=transitions) and [Animations](http://caniuse.com/#search=animations) - not supported below Internet Explorer 9
+- [Transforms](http://caniuse.com/#search=transforms) - not supported below Internet Explorer 10
+- [Generated Content (pseudo-elements)](http://caniuse.com/#search=pseudo-elements) - not supported below Internet Explorer 8

+Aside from the above mentioned browsers, hover.css is supported across all major browsers.
+Please see [caniuse.com](http://caniuse.com/) for full support for many web technologies and test your webpages accordingly.

 ##License
 hover.css is open source, and made available under a [MIT License](http://www.opensource.org/licenses/mit-license.php).
 Distribute, use as-is, or modify to your liking in personal and commercial projects.
 Please retain the original readme and license files.